resulumit/janejdoe/content/blog/academic-websites/index.md

 ---
 title: "Every academic should have a website, and here is why"
-subtitle: "Personal websites faciliate outreach and impression management, without the limitations of institutional websites"
+subtitle: "Personal websites facilitate outreach and impression management, without the limitations of institutional websites"
 summary: ""
 authors:
 - admin